Ricardorouge/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?
 5. What is a component?

+(1) The DOM is the Document Object Model, basically it defines how the web page looks and interacts (2) an event is anything that happens within the page that can be any user interaction or browser manipulation such as loading
+(3) an event listener takes 2 parameters the event that its listening for and then an anonymous or callback function that tells it what to do when the event happens
+(4) a NodeList doesn't have every method that Arrays do such as push() pop() shift() unshift() so if you want to manipulate the data you need to turn it into an Array
+(5) a component is a reusable dry function to create new html css javascript